BEagle1984/silverback/_docs/0-introduction/002-features.md

 Silverback is a simple framework to build reactive, event-driven, microservices.

-It includes an in-memory message bus that can be easily connected to a message broker to integrate with other microservices.
-At the moment only Apache Kafka is supported but other message brokers could be added without much effort.
+It includes an message bus (mediator) that can be easily connected to a message broker to integrate with other microservices.
+At the moment it supports Apache Kafka and RabbitMQ out of the box but other message brokers could be added without much effort.

 Some of its features are highlighted in the following chapters.